xiaonanpols21/tech-track-22-23/README.md

 ## What is your concept?

 In this data visualization you can see the Albums of BTS in order from debut to present.
+You can also see a map of the 5 countries who listens the most to BTS

 ## How can you use your data visualization?

 Walk through the timeline of the albums or filter on year.
+See the map.

 ## Installation